pirate-party-uk/policy/Society /Prevention of Incitement of Violence and Discriminatory Behavior.md

  Prevention of Incitement of Violence and Discriminatory Behavior
  ===========================

-The Pirate Party UK recognizes the critical importance of preventing the incitement of violence and discriminatory behaviour and upholding the principles of equality and non-discrimination.
-In this spirit, we propose an amendment to the Racial and Religious Hatred Act 2006, the Equality Act, and the Football Offences Act to include "adoption," "having/getting an abortion," "immigration status," and "refugee status" as protected characteristics.
-We advocate for expanded protection to include attributes such as age, disability, religion, sexual orientation, transgender identity, and variations in sex characteristics.
-Our proposed legislation introduces new offences targeting the stirring up of hatred against these groups, with a threshold for prosecution encompassing threatening, abusive, or insulting conduct or material.
-We pledge to engage with minority communities to address concerns, ensuring that our approach is practical and sensitive to their needs as we strive to foster a society built on inclusivity and respect.
+The Pirate Party UK is dedicated to combating violence and discrimination while championing equality.
+We propose updates to key legislation such as the Racial and Religious Hatred Act 2006, the Equality Act, the Football Offences Act, and the Public Order Act.

+Our amendments aim to broaden protections to include characteristics like adoption, immigration status, and more.
+We introduce new offenses targeting hate incitement, ensuring legal safeguards against discrimination.
+We're committed to engaging with minority communities to address concerns and ensure sensitivity in our legislative approach.
+Through these efforts, we strive for a society where everyone is treated with dignity and respect.